Cadiac/goldfisher/goldfisher/README.md

 # Goldfisher 🎣

-This repository offers the library for [goldfisher-cli](https://github.com/Cadiac/goldfisher-cli) and [goldfisher-web](https://github.com/Cadiac/goldfisher-web) tools to [goldfish](https://mtg.fandom.com/wiki/Goldfishing) the fastest possible wins with the given decks in non-interactive games of Magic: The Gathering.
-This data can be used to gather statistics on average winning turns with different versions of the decks, helping to gauge effects of deck building.
+This repository contains the base game logic library used by [goldfisher-cli](https://github.com/Cadiac/goldfisher-cli) and [goldfisher-web](https://github.com/Cadiac/goldfisher-web) tools to simulate non-interactive games of Magic: The Gathering.

+These tools can be used to [goldfish](https://mtg.fandom.com/wiki/Goldfishing) the fastest possible wins with the given decks.
+This data can be used to obtain statistics of average winning turns with different versions of the decks, helping to gauge how different card choices affect the deck's performance.

 ## Installation